Bimanual High-Density EMG Control for In-Home Mobile Manipulation by Users with Quadriplegia: Wearable HDEMG Interface

 \subsection{Personalization of Gestures and ML-based Interface}

+We collected data from two users with cervical spinal cord injury to evaluate our ML-based interface's gesture classification accuracy, as shown in Figure~\ref{fig:data-collection-two-users}.
+User 1 is a 39 year-old male (19 years since injury) user with a C5 \ac{cSCI} and an AIS A score, indicating clinically complete motor and sensory quadriplegia.
+User 2 is a 74 year-old male (7 years since injury) user with a C6 \ac{cSCI} and an AIS B score, indicating clinically complete motor quadriplegia with partial sensory quadriplegia.
+We plan to release these data as the first open-source EMG dataset from users with quadriplegia upon acceptance of the paper.

-To accommodate individual differences in residual neuromotor activity following cervical spinal cord injury, the gesture-based interface was designed to be personalized to the user.
-Rather than relying on a fixed set of predefined gestures, we tailored the gesture set to the user’s measurable forearm EMG patterns, allowing the control interface to adapt to the user’s specific residual motor capabilities.
+To accommodate individual differences in residual neuromotor activity after cervical spinal cord injury, the gesture-based interface was designed to be personalized to the user.
+Rather than relying on a fixed set of predefined gestures, we tailored the gesture set to the user's measurable EMG patterns of the forearm, allowing the control interface to adapt to the user’s specific residual motor capabilities.
+After running a screening study, we selected an RMS heatmap-based preprocessing method with a CNN-based architecture, which we include more details on in Section~\ref{sec:screening-study}.

-We conducted an initial screening session to characterize the user’s residual forearm EMG activity and identify gestures that were both separable and reliable for this individual.
-The user attempted 23 candidate gestures using the right arm (Supplementary~\ref{supplementary:screening-gestures}).
-For each gesture, we computed average spatial activation heatmaps and used cosine similarity to assess separability across gesture pairs.
-This process enabled selection of a gesture subset that was personalized to the user’s residual neuromotor patterns rather than based on a predefined or generic gesture set.

-The selected gestures for the initial study phase were: (1) rest, (2) wrist forward, (3) wrist back, (4) wrist supination, and (5) wrist pronation.
-EMG data from each hand is represented as a spatial heatmap and classified using a lightweight convolutional neural network (CNN).
-This architecture enables rapid retraining following new data collection sessions, which is essential for real-time use during a multi-day in-home study.
-The CNN consists of two 2D convolutional layers with $3 \times 3$ kernels and 128 filters, followed by batch normalization and ReLU activations.
-The resulting features are flattened and passed through a 128-node fully connected layer for classification.
-We intentionally use a lightweight RMS-based representation and shallow CNN to enable rapid retraining and real-time inference on a companion laptop, prioritizing deployability over maximal offline accuracy.

-During a subsequent five-day exploratory phase, we evaluated whether a symmetric five-gesture vocabulary on both hands was feasible for sustained robot control.
-While left-hand classification performance remained high (mean test accuracy $90.9\% \pm 5.3\%$), right-hand performance was substantially lower (mean test accuracy $76.6\% \pm 4.4\%$), reflecting asymmetries in the user’s residual neuromotor activity.
-To improve reliability during real-time control, we personalized the interface by reducing the right-hand gesture set to three gestures for the finalized study phase.
-This reduction improved reliability during real-time control by removing gestures that were inconsistently classified, at the cost of reducing the number of available commands.
-The final gesture sets used for robot control on each hand are illustrated in Figure~\ref{fig:gestures-and-mappings}.
-This personalized configuration remained stable throughout the finalized study phase and supported reliable daily use without requiring fixed anatomical placement or a predefined gesture set.